Disentangling representations of retinal images with generative models

 When we assume the subspace vectors follow a multi-variate normal distribution $w_1 \sim \mathcal{N}(\mu_1, \Sigma_1)$ and $w_2 \sim \mathcal{N}(\mu_2, \Sigma_2)$, the MI simplifies to

 which we call a Gaussian mutual information (GMI).
 Here, $\Sigma$ is the covariance matrix of the joint distribution $p(w_1,w_2)$

 Approximating this measure over batches leads to numerically instabilities for covariance matrix estimation.
-Hence, we simplify the computation even more by taking the sum of the variables over their feature dimension $\hat{w_1} = \Sigma_{i=0}^{d_1} w_{1,i}$ and $\hat{w_2} = \Sigma_{i=0}^{d_2} w_{2,i}$.
+Hence, we simplified the computation by taking the sum of the variables over their feature dimension $\hat{w_1} = \Sigma_{i=0}^{d_1} w_{1,i}$ and $\hat{w_2} = \Sigma_{i=0}^{d_2} w_{2,i}$.
 Since we collapse feature dimensions here, we name this measure collapsed Gaussian mutual information (C-GMI).

-\paragraph{Linear dependency measure.} When we assume $w_1$ and $w_2$ follow a multi-variate normal distribution, the measure GMI measure is only dependent on the covariance $\Sigma$ of the joint distribution $p(w_1, w_2)$
+\paragraph{Linear dependence measure.} When we assume $w_1$ and $w_2$ follow a multi-variate normal distribution, the GMI measure is only dependent on the covariance $\Sigma$ of the joint distribution $p(w_1, w_2)$

-Hence, this measure considers only linear dependencies in the uncollapsed and collapsed form.
+Therefore, this measure only considers linear dependencies in the non-collapsed and collapsed form.